 “This is the first case description, to our knowledge, of a patient with NMDA [receptor] antibodies and a purely psychiatric presentation responding to immunotherapy,” Lennox wrote.

 Other data suggest that for this treatment to work, the psychosis has to be caught early.
-A larger study of people with chronic schizophrenia didn’t find the NMDA receptor antibodies, leading to two possible conclusions.
+A larger of people with chronic schizophrenia didn’t find the NMDA receptor antibodies, leading to two possible conclusions.
 Either the antibodies fade from the bloodstream over time, leaving behind the damage they’ve caused, or these patients have schizophrenia due to other causes.

 Since then, Lennox has been screening incoming early-psychosis patients for the anti-NMDA antibodies and treating those who test positive.
 “I'm cautious to claim any results because it hasn’t been done in a randomized controlled way,” she said in an interview with The Naked Scientists.
 “But we have treated about 20 patients now, and each patient has improved with the psychiatric symptoms so far.”